jasongrimes/grimesit-mm/_pages/about.md

 [Grimes IT, LLC](/) provides technical services to web-based businesses and conducts original reasearch and development.

-I’m Jason Grimes, owner and Principal Engineer, and I’ve been doing this for a long time.
+I’m Jason Grimes, owner and Principal Engineer.
+I’ve been doing this for a long time.

 I started out as a network engineer in Silicon Valley in the 1990s, installing computer labs and Internet connections at public schools.
 Later I was a system administrator, in Unix, Windows, and then upstart Linux.
 I learned to program in C, C++ and Java.